quicwg/multipath/draft-lmbdhk-quic-multipath.md

 ~~~
 {: #fig-example-ack-delay title="Example of ACK delays using multiple paths"}

-Using the default algorithm specified in {{QUIC-RECOVERY}}. would result
+Using the default algorithm specified in {{QUIC-RECOVERY}} would result
 in suboptimal performance, computing average RTT and standard
 deviation from a series of different delay measurements of different
 combined paths.
 At the same time, early tests show that it is